-In compliance with the Bureau's Policy on Management of Confidential Information, LUMA submits this Petition and supporting Memorandum of Law that identifies and explains the legal basis for the confidential treatment of portions of the SRP and the SRP programs.
-Also in compliance with the Policy on Management of Confidential Information, LUMA submitted today for the public record, a "redacted" or "public" version of the SRP.
-A "non-redacted" or "confidential" version of the SRP will be filed electronically with the Bureau, as allowed by the Policy on Management of Confidential Information.
+In compliance with the Bureau's Policy on Management of Confidential Information, LUMA submits this request and supporting memorandum of law that identifies and explains the legal basis for the confidential treatment of portions of Appendix D of the Initial Budgets (Sections 3.0 of the Improvement Portfolios).
+Also in compliance with the Energy Bureau's Policy on

+Management of Confidential Information," LUMA submitted today for the public record, a "redacted" or "public" version of Appendix D of the Initial Budgets.
+A "non-redacted" or "confidential" version of Appendix D of the Initial Budgets was filed electronically with the Bureau, as allowed by the Bureau's Policy on Management of Confidential Information.

-It is respectfully submitted that in furtherance of Act 57-2014's mandate that documents submitted before the Bureau should be kept out of public reach only in exceptional circumstances, this request for confidential designation is narrowly tailored to specifically protect the information that has been identified as confidential according to applicable law and regulations on CEII, sensitive commercial information and/or contractual confidential information.
-As the Bureau may confirm, the main body and clear majority of the SRP and the SRP programs, have been filed for the public record.
-Only discrete portions of the document have been designated as confidential and filed as such.
-LUMA is committed to transparency to enrich this proceeding and to enable the Bureau, interested stakeholders, and customers, to fully evaluate and consider the SRP
+It is respectfully submitted that in furtherance of Act 57-2014's mandate that documents submitted before the Bureau should be kept out of public reach only in exceptional circumstances, this request for confidential designation of portions of Appendix D of the Initial Budgets is narrowly tailored to specifically protect the information that has been identified as confidential according to applicable law and regulations on CEII and/or sensitive commercial information.
+As the Bureau may confirm, the main body and appendices of the Initial Budgets have been filed for the public record.
+Only discrete portions of Appendix D have been designated as confidential and filed as such.
+LUMA is committed to transparency to enrich this proceeding and to enable the Bureau, interested stakeholders, and customers, to fully evaluate and consider the Initial Budgets.